SteeltoeOSS/Samples/Security/src/AuthWeb/README.md

    * Locally, certificates for both the client and server are created by Steeltoe.
    * On Cloud Foundry, certificates are provisioned by the platform, with OrgId and SpaceId populated based on where the applications are deployed.
 * While logged in, view information about the testuser account by clicking on "Hello testuser!" next to the "Log out" link.
-* If needed, sign out of the UAA server using the dropdown menu in the top right corner at <http://localhost:8080>(locally) or use the command `cf app steeltoe-uaa` to get the address of the server deployed to Cloud Foundry.
+* If needed, sign out of the UAA server using the dropdown menu in the top right corner at <http://localhost:8080> (locally) or use the command `cf app steeltoe-uaa` to get the address of the server deployed to Cloud Foundry.

 ---